Mixture-Weighted Ensemble Kalman Filter with Quasi-Monte Carlo Transport: TQMC-Enhanced EnKF

 The reweighting can then be performed by $\MM$ (with i.i.d.\ samples replaced by these $\TQMC$ points).
 Note that resampling and prediction in BPF is identical to the one of the weighted EnKF variants, so the same TQMC-enhancement works for the generation of the forecast ensemble in BPF.
 All of these methods are summarized in \Cref{algo:TQMC_EnKF}.

 \begin{remark} Note that the transport methodology of \citet{klebanov2023transporting} is not limited to QMC and RQMC, but can be employed to transport any cubature rule (e.g.\ sparse grids or digital nets) to a mixture distribution.
+Moreover, this approach extends to the generalized framework in \Cref{sec:generalization_localized_EnKF} provided that the proposals $\qi \in \cP_{+}(\bR^{d})$ generated by \eqref{equ:generic_proposal} admit an explicit transport map from the reference distribution underlying the cubature rule (typically the uniform distribution on the unit cube) to $\qi$.
+In particular, this includes covariance-localized and covariance-inflated EnKF variants, for which the proposals remain Gaussian.
+However, as in standard QMC methodology, the effectiveness of transported QMC may deteriorate in high dimensions unless additional structure (e.g.\ low effective dimension) is present.
+It would be an interesting direction for future work to investigate whether localization can in fact be leveraged to induce such structure, in particular by reducing the effective dimension.
 For a discussion of the computational overhead of $\TQMC$ see \citep{klebanov2023transporting}. \end{remark}